jeff4/bionotes.github.io/_comp/transformer.md

 		* During training, we adjust the value of the parameters for next element *X<sub>t+1</sub>* such that it more accurately models the 'ground truth' value of *x<sub>t+1</sub>*.
 		* This sequence prediction technique has been used in many domains such as audio waveforms, chemical structure prediction (e.g., structures of organic molecules)
 		* In the specific example of language models, each of the variables *x<sub>1</sub>,... x<sub>t</sub>* is referred to as a *token*.
 A token can represent a whole word or just a portion of a word.
-		* Uses the example of the sentence "Alice painted her house __???__".
-Given history *h*, what is the probability that the next word = ['brown', 'beige', 'red', 'because', 'with',...].
-And each of these options has its own probability.
+		* Uses the example of the sentence "Alice painted her house `X`".
+Given history *h*, `X` may taken on any of these values = ['brown', 'beige', 'red', 'because', 'with',...].
+Each of these options has its own probability.

 "t = *x<sub>t+1</sub>*